TarlogicSecurity/BSAM/04_resources/05_capture.en.md

 With the developer options activated, go to `Settings > System > Developer Options` and tap on `Enable Bluetooth HCI snoop log` to enable it.
 Then, stop and start the Bluetooth functionality.
 Now the HCI messages are being stored in a log, as long as the `Bluetooth HCI snoop log` remains enabled.

 To extract the log from the phone, go to `Settings > System > Developer Options > Get logs` and start the capture of `Bluetooth Exception`, tapping on `NOT REBOOT` to avoid rebooting.
-This is only to exctract the previously generated log file, it's not necesary to repeat the tests while capturing with `Bluetooth Exception`.
+This is only to extract the previously generated log file, it's not necessary to repeat the tests while capturing with `Bluetooth Exception`.

 After a few seconds, stop the `Bluetooth Exception` capture and wait until the report is generated.
 When it's finished, tap on `SHARE` and select the `btsnoop` folder.
 Then tap on the menu `(...)` and on `Share`.
-This allows to send the `btsnoop` folder, containing every `HCI snoop log` generated, to some other place where they can be analysed.
+This allows to send the `btsnoop` folder, containing every `HCI snoop log` generated, to some other place where they can be analyzed.

 References: